monkeycs60/restaurant-app/README.md

 - Email: `random-user@mail.fr`
 - Password: `azerty123`

-Note that you can't receive the confirmation email with this account as it is not a real email address.
+Note that you can't receive the confirmation email with this account as it is not a real email address!

 ## Table of Contents